 Is it Right for me?

 Earning college credit by taking distance courses is convenient and flexible, but responsible study habits and the ability to learn independently are a necessity to successfully complete the course.
 Distance courses are most appropriate for disciplined students who can work independently and complete course work on time.
-Click here to see if online courses and distance education is right for you.

 Are there specific Requirements/Recommendations for Online Learners

 Do You have what it takes?
 Here is a quick rundown of the requirements / recommendations for online learners to help students prepare for online learning.
 Information ranges from prerequisites to Internet connections.
 Take a look at the information below:

 Students should meet the following for online courses: